RepAir: A Framework for Airway Segmentation and Discontinuity Correction in CT: Methods

 \textbf{(1) 3D nnU-Net-based Segmentation Network:} We adopted nnU-Net \cite{isensee2021} as the backbone architecture for our airway segmentation network.
 The standard U-Net configuration was used, as alternative configurations, such as the ResNet backbone or "cascade" architectures, did not yield improvements in segmentation performance for our datasets.
 During training, the input CT volumes were divided into 3D patches of size $128\times160\times112$, allowing efficient processing while preserving sufficient spatial context.
 The network was trained using a combination of Dice loss and cross-entropy loss, balancing overlap accuracy and voxel-level classification.
 Optimization was performed using stochastic gradient descent, and data augmentation (including rotations, scaling, noise, blur, intensity adjustments and mirroring) was applied to improve generalization \cite{isensee2021}.
 The network architecture, including encoder-decoder layout and feature channel dimensions, is illustrated in Fig.~\ref{fig1}.

 \textbf{(2) Airway Discontinuity Detection:} Discontinuities in the predicted airway tree were identified using a skeleton-based algorithm, which operates under the assumption that each endpoint of the airway skeleton lying within the true airway tree may correspond to one end of a segmentation discontinuity.
 For every skeleton endpoint, the algorithm systematically searches for potential connection candidates among nearby skeleton voxels within a specified radius.
 Candidate connections are gradually added according to a prioritization scheme: short-distance connections are preferred, sharp or anatomically implausible angles are avoided, and only connections that preserve the tree-like structure---i.e., those that do not introduce cycles---are accepted.
+The exact cutoffs and weights, such as those for angle and distance, were empirically tuned to ensure connections retained realistic airway structure.
 Once selected, each connection is dilated to match the diameter of the airway segment it joins, ensuring anatomically consistent and continuous airway reconstruction.

 \textbf{(3) Airway Discontinuity Classification:} A 1D CNN classifies each candidate discontinuity as \textit{true airway}, \textit{parenchyma}, or \textit{airway obstruction}.
 The network input consists of spatially ordered voxels along the centerline of the discontinuity and adjacent airway segments, providing local structural and intensity information for accurate classification.
 For training, \textit{true airway} samples are drawn from ground-truth airway centerlines, representing healthy airway portions missed by the segmentation network. \textit{Parenchyma} samples are taken from non-airway lung regions to simulate incorrect connections passing through lung tissue, while \textit{airway obstruction} samples are generated from healthy airway segments with added high-density noise to mimic obstructions that appear as discontinuities.
 Only discontinuities classified as \textit{true airway} are incorporated into the final segmentation, ensuring that the reconstructed airway tree is anatomically consistent and continuous.
 We used 20,000 1D patches from each of the three classes to train the classifier.
 Network details are illustrated in Fig.~\ref{fig1}.